namkoong-lab/Private_PersonalLLM/PersonalLLM/eval/README.md

 5. Reference existing algorithms for implementation details.

 6. To use your new algorithm, update the main evaluation script to import and instantiate your algorithm class.
-Then run
+Then run `python eval.py --algorithm=YourNewAlgorithm --eval_type=pairwise_pref`

 ## Algorithm Examples
 Refer to our paper for explanation for the implementation of the following algorithms.

 ### MetaLearnKShotICLAlgorithm
-This algorithm uses meta-learning to generate personalized responses.
-It finds similar users and prompts from a meta-learning database, then constructs in-context learning examples.
-The algorithm then generates a response using these examples and the test prompt.
+This algorithm is the implementation of Section 4.2 in the paper.
+It finds similar users and prompts from an interaction history dataset, then constructs in-context learning examples for generation.

 ### LookUpMetaLearnKShotICLAlgorithm
 This algorithm is an optimized version of MetaLearnKShotICLAlgorithm, using pre-computed data for faster lookup.
-It finds users with similar prompts, ranks them, and uses their data to construct in-context learning examples.
-The algorithm then generates a response based on these examples and the test prompt.
+It finds users with similar prompts, ranks them, and uses their data to construct in-context learning examples for generation

 ### KShotICLAlgorithm
 This algorithm implements a basic k-shot in-context learning approach.
-It finds similar prompts from a dataset, constructs in-context learning examples, and generates a response based on these examples and the test prompt.
+It finds similar prompts from a dataset, constructs in-context learning examples, and generates a response.

 ### SelfKShotICLAlgorithm
 This algorithm uses the user's own history for in-context learning.
-It constructs examples from the user's past interactions, including liked and disliked responses.
-The algorithm then generates a response based on these personal examples and the test prompt.
+It constructs examples from the user's past interactions, including liked and disliked responses to generate a response.